Please update your browser to visualise this site correctly. Update your browser now

 This appointment is dedicated to all the couples who want to plight their troth or declare their love in the city of Romeo and Juliet.
 Piazza dei Signori hosts a famous heart-shaped market where you can find a huge quantity of sweets and chocolate for the entire period.
 Large notice boards lining the entrance to Juliet’s famous courtyard are for anyone who wants to make a public declaration of love by leaving a message in Juliet's House.

 The Well of Love is another place which must to be visited by lovers.
 Just follow the narrow streets around Piazza Erbe until you come to Vicolo San Marco in Foro and the Wishing Well; throw a coin in to bring good fortune to your love story: "throw just one coin into the Well and think for a moment about your destiny.
 Don't be distracted and make no sound... little by little comes love!"

-Fly to Verona from Munich with Air Dolomiti: discover our special offers and book your flight!
+Fly to Verona from Munich and Frankfurt with Air Dolomiti: discover our special offers and book your flight!